Fish Pose Matsyasana

 Fish Pose Matsyasana Instructions

-- Start by lying flat on your back with your legs extended and your arms at your sides.
+- Lie flat on your back with legs extended and feet together.
+Arms at your sides.

-- Keep your head and neck relaxed and allow the crown of your head to rest on the ground.
+- Tilt your head back and gently rest the crown of your head on the floor (do not put weight on it).

 Fish Pose Matsyasana Form & Visual